markgbeckett/jupiter_ace/mpf-i/README.md

 - `MTPPRD` can be accessed at 0x15C7 to print a line of text, but you must first call `PLINEFD` to initialise/ reinitialise the virtual printer immediately before each and every call to `MTPPRD`.
 On exit from `PLINEFD`, the HL register pair will be set to the start address for the printer buffer, which must be passed to `MTPPRD`.
 Failing to initialise the virtual printer will likely crash the MPF-1.

 *Note:* Printer support is only usable on the ROM-based version of the monitor.
-While you can call the various printer routines in the RAM-based version, there is no way to exit back to the monitor, as this requires a soft reset.
+While you can call the various printer routines in the RAM-based version (adding 0x4000 to the relevant call address), there is no way to exit back to the monitor, as this requires a soft reset.

 ## Implementation

-The port is based on a commented disassembly by fjkraan@electrickery.nl, which is available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
+The port of the monitor is based on a commented disassembly by fjkraan@electrickery.nl, which is available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
 The modified source code should be able to be assembled with any standard Z80 cross-assembler (I use [the non-GNU z80asm](https://savannah.nongnu.org/projects/z80asm/)).

 I have made the following changes to the source code so that the Monitor will run on the Minstrel 4th: